Winter Vegetarian Minestrone Soup

 Vegetables that go into this Minestrone Soup

 A lot of vegetables can be used in this soup.
-Starting with root vegetables like potato or sweet potato to more seasonal veggies like squash, pumpkin, and greens such as spinach and kale.
-There are quite a few veggies that go into this version - onions, celery, carrots, butternut squash, french beans and kale.
-There is added nutrition from kidney beans which can be substituted with any of your favorite cooked beans.
+Starting with root vegetables like potato or sweet potato to more seasonal veggies like squash and pumpkin, along with greens like spinach and kale.

-Pasta in Minestrone Soup
+Pasta in Vegetarian Winter Minestrone Soup

-If you've been following along for a while, you know that I'm not one for boring insipid soups.
-If I'm eating soup, I want it to be hearty, usually thick and full of flavor.
-And this vegetarian minestrone soup hits all the right notes!
+If you’ve been following along for a while, you know that I’m not one for boring insipid soups.
+If I’m eating soup, I want it to be hearty, usually thick and full of flavor.
+And this vegetarian winter minestrone soup hits all the right notes!

 Winter Vegetarian Minestrone Soup